Conway Park railway station: History

 Conway Park is the newest station on the Wirral Line.
 In 1990, the Merseyside Development Corporation joined with British Rail and Merseyrail to study the cost of the new station.
 The station opened to the public on 22 June 1998, after an official opening by Neil Kinnock on 24 April 1998.
-Conway Park is between Birkenhead Park and Hamilton Square stations, approached on either side by a tunnel built by the Mersey Railway in the 1880s.
+Conway Park is between Birkenhead Park and Hamilton Square stations built into an underground tunnel built by the Mersey Railway in the 1880s.
 It was built by excavating a box downwards, opening out the roof of the tunnel, which is 18 m below ground level.
 The platforms are reached by stairs or lifts from the ticket office.

 The station was built in order to provide a station on the lines from New Brighton and West Kirby that was more convenient for the town centre of Birkenhead than either Birkenhead Park or Hamilton Square (which are otherwise the nearest stations).
 Its name comes from the name of the redevelopment area on the north side of the town centre in which it is situated.
-The name has come under criticism as some regard it not to be particularly indicative of the station's location.
-When it was originally being planned, the station was known as Birkenhead Market.
 The platforms are protected by ticket barriers.
 The road which the station is situated on is Europa Boulevard.